VirgileZZZ/Spotafy/README.md

 - To keep music playing with the screen locked, enable **"Background playback (iPhone)"** in settings, then **reload the page** (see the caveats below).

 > If your phone can't reach the page, your computer's firewall may be blocking inbound connections on port 3000.
 Allow Node.js through the firewall, or allow the port on a private network.

 ---

+## Install as an app on your phone (PWA)

+The player is also a **Progressive Web App (PWA)**: you can "install" it so it gets its own icon on the home screen and opens in full screen, without the browser address bar — just like a native app.

+**On iPhone (Safari):**
+1. Open `http://<computer-ip>:3000` in Safari while on the same Wi-Fi as the computer.
+2. Tap the **Share** button (square with an arrow), then **Add to Home Screen**.
+3. Name it (e.g. "Spotafy") and tap **Add**.
+The app now appears on your home screen with its icon and opens full screen.

+**On Android (Chrome/Edge):**
+1. Open the same URL, tap the menu (**⋮**), then **Install app** / **Add to Home screen**.

+**What this changes**
+- The interface (UI, buttons, layout) is cached by the service worker, so it opens instantly and even loads with **no connection** (you still need the computer/server reachable to actually play music).
+- The music itself is streamed live from your PC, so playback still requires the phone to be connected to the same network (or to the tunnel/address that reaches your PC).
+A PWA cannot make the audio play fully offline — that would require a native app that stores files on the phone.

+**Files added for the PWA**
+- `manifest.webmanifest` — app name, icon, and full-screen (`standalone`) display settings.
+- `sw.js` — service worker that caches the interface for fast/offline opening.
+- `icon-192.png`, `icon-512.png`, `apple-touch-icon.png` — app icons.
+- `server.js` and `index.html` were updated to serve these files and to register the service worker / link the manifest (including the iOS `apple-mobile-web-app-capable` tags).

+---